-The Homeopathic Remedy Ipecac is a leading remedy for nausea, vomiting, morning sickness, colic and stomach flu.
+The Homeopathic Remedy Ipecac (Ipecacuanha) is a leading remedy for nausea, vomiting, morning sickness, colic and stomach flu.
 Ipecac also relieves vicious fitful, choking coughs with wheezing, rattling, fast breathing.

 Beyond these applications, Ipecac makes the first aid kits for aiding bright red profuse bleeding, especially nosebleeds.
 Other applications include sore bruised sick headaches, morning sickness and even labor pains if its persistent nausea is present.

 Ipecac is used when there is a type of nausea experienced for which vomiting does not bring about relief.
 This homeopathic remedy can help with a bloated feeling in the abdomen as well and when there is excessive belching and gas present.
 There may be diarrhea associated with the condition, and it seems nearly impossible to digest food for the sufferer.

 This type of migraine headache usually encompasses the entire head and can even bring about nausea and vomiting as a result of the pain.
 The pain can move into the face and the teeth and leave the person feeling exhausted.